 - Program fees from $535 for 2 weeks

-- This project also has an extra cost of US$65 per week for supervision, materials and the logistics involved in the project.
-This amount will be included in the Program Fee quoted to you by IVHQ when you apply.
+- This project also has an extra cost of £51 per week for the extra supervision, materials and logistics involved.
+This amount will be included in the Program Fee quoted to you by IVHQ when you apply

 - Breakfast and dinner are provided as part of your program fee

-- Volunteers can expect to work 6 days a week, for between 6 and 8 hours per day
+- Volunteers can expect to work six days a week, for around five hours per day

 Turtle Conservation In Bali:

-Volunteers on the Turtle Conservation project in Bali work alongside the local team and government authorities at a turtle sanctuary, collecting vital baseline data on the turtle population in Nusa Penida.
-Depending on the time of year and whether or not it is hatching season, you may be identifying turtle species, collecting eggs, feeding and cleaning of turtles and the equipment at the center, monitoring nests or watching baby sea turtle hatchlings find safe passage to the sea.
+Volunteers on the Turtle Conservation project in Bali work alongside the local team at a turtle sanctuary, collecting vital baseline data on the turtle population in Nusa Penida.
+Depending on the time of year and whether or not it’s hatching season, you may be identifying turtle species, feeding and cleaning of turtles and the equipment at the centre, monitoring nests or watching baby sea turtle hatchlings find safe passage to the sea.

 Where You Will Be Located In Bali: